YueLiPicasso/intro_ocaml/yue_eucpp/test/README.md

 ```
 of `tm` in the pattern matching.

 These are the major steps in the manual type analysis, and the resulting incompatibility is just what the type-checker reports.
+Step-by-step type inference is given in [Detailed Type Inference](#detailed-type-inference).

 ## Bonus Observations